brunoarueira/blog/README.md

 ## Stack

-I like a lot to use gatsby and this projects is entirely made with it, alongside with tailwindcss, mdx (to write markdown posts/pages with some nice embedded react components), styled-components and some custom react components.
+I like a lot to use gatsby and this project is entirely made with it, alongside with tailwindcss, mdx (to write markdown posts/pages with some nice embedded React components), styled-components and some custom React components.

 ## Development